Help Pass Legislation to Advance Voting Rights, Curb Big Money in Politics & Combat Corruption with the Declaration for American Democracy

 We believe our democratic systems, institutions, and leaders must reflect, represent, and respect the diverse, multicultural nation that we are and have always been.
 For democracy to work for us, it must include all of us.
 As America’s diversity continues to grow, so must our democracy.
 And in order to make progress on issues Americans care about, we must have a democracy that is representative and responsive to the American people.

-We are seeking a Fall Fellow to help advance the mission of the coalition: to pass transformative democracy legislation on a national level.
+We are seeking a Summer Fellow to help advance the mission of the coalition: to pass transformative democracy legislation on a national level.
 Fellows on our team will work about 20 hours a week for 8 weeks.

 Fellows will have the opportunity to gain experience both in national advocacy efforts as well as to get in depth training in community organizing so that they can organize their own communities around sweeping democracy reform.